MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 > Note: it takes approximately 10 to 15 minutes for the created MarkLogic server instances to start up and initialize MarkLogic Servers.

-1. Go to Resour Groups by click on the "Resource Groups" button on the left tab bar.
+1. Go to Resour Groups by click on the **Resource Groups** button on the left tab bar.
 2. Select the resource group we just created.
 3. From the resource group view, we will see the deployment status and list of successfully created resources.
 ![](images/resourceGroup.png)